-For two years researchers will observe the use of digital technologies in a comprehensive school, focussing on one study group.
-The practice theory learning culture approach tested in a previous study will be developed further in order to investigate schools in the digital world.
-Using a learning culture approach will focus on how digital practices affect school and lesson planning and lesson implementation.
-The LernDiWa project will also explore the relationship between digital practices in school and those of teachers and pupils within their families and in their free time.
-Observations and interviews will be analysed with reference to each other in order to gain a deeper understanding of digital practices and the involvement of software in these processes.
+For one year researchers will observe the everyday practices of using digital and other technologies in a highschool, focussing on one class.
+We draw on the practice theoretical learning culture approach developed in a previous study to investigate schools in the digital world.
+Using this approach, the team focuses on how digital practices are interwoven with school planning, governance, teaching and learning.
+The LernDiWa team also explores the relationship between digital practices in school and those of teachers and pupils within their families and in their free time.
+In this way, we hope to gain a deeper understanding of digital practices and the role played by software in these processes.

-This is an inter-disciplinary project, which will combine research into schools and lessons with media studies and cultural studies approaches as well as ethnography.
-It incorporates cultural studies and practice theory research approaches that are currently being developed in parallel in the fields of educational media and schools research, and are seldom combined.
-The project takes advantage of the opportunity to represent everyday school life as a linguistic and physical action using things and media, in a specific, differentiated and situational way.
+This is an inter-disciplinary project, which combines educational sciences with media studies, cultural studies and cultural anthropology.
+It takes advantage of the opportunity to represent everyday school life as a linguistic and physical action using things and media, in a specific, differentiated and situational way.
 It understands the relationship between people, things and media to be reciprocal: things and media influence the actions of people just as people influence things and media.
 In this context the project team are interested in the changes that occur in everyday school life and in lessons as a result of digital media.
 In order to more thoroughly understand such changes the project team are interested in new routines as well as ambivalence, for example tensions observable in practice between new, changed and traditional processes.
 It is important to gain a deeper understanding of the significance ascribed to digital media in everyday school practice.

-The project will therefore adopt a design-oriented perspective.
-This will enable successful interventions to be developed that are highly relevant for policy-makers and school development, precisely because they have been developed with a firm basis in detailed knowledge of everyday school practice – and its challenges, achievements and uncertainties.
-Findings will be published through national and international academic channels and the project team will generate practical stimuli for education policy and practice.
+The project therefore adopts a design-oriented perspective.
+This should enable successful interventions to be developed that are highly relevant for policy-makers and school development, precisely because they have been developed with a firm basis in detailed knowledge of everyday school practice – and its challenges, achievements and uncertainties.